olefasting/libaegis/README.md

 # libaegis

-A header only library for building OpenCV pipelines from lambda functions.
+A library for building OpenCV pipelines from lambda functions.

 In early development so expect breaking changes.